 by Simon Kulczycki

-Material Flow Technology for Today’s Distribution Centre
+SAP EWM - Material Flow Technology for Distribution Centres

-It’s a familiar scene from countless comedies; boxes on a conveyor belt piling up and spilling over as they move from one part of the system to another that is running at a slower speed or capacity, or potentially broken altogether.
+Picture the scene from countless comedies; boxes on a conveyor belt piling up and spilling over as they move from one part of the system to another that is running at a slower speed or capacity, or potentially broken altogether.
 Meanwhile the hapless operator, who has dozed off on duty, sleeps on regardless of the chaos being caused by the lack of synchronisation.

 This is of course the extreme example, played for its slapstick appeal.
 But the reality is not so very different if warehouse management is not handled with the right tools, technology and precision.